SQream/sqream_docs/operational_guides/foreign_tables.rst

    Cristiano Felicio        | Chicago Bulls          |      6 | PF       |  23 | 6-10   | 124.7166 |                       |   525093
    [...]

-Now, if we're happy with the results, we can convert the staged external table to a standard table
+Now, if we're happy with the results, we can convert the staged foreign table to a standard table

-Converting an External Table to a Standard Database Table
+Converting an foreign table to a standard database table
 ---------------------------------------------------------------

-:ref:`create_table_as` can be used to materialize an external table into a regular table.
+:ref:`create_table_as` can be used to materialize a foreign table into a regular table.

-.. tip:: If you intend to use the table multiple times, convert the external table to a standard table.
+.. tip:: If you intend to use the table multiple times, convert the foreign table to a standard table.

 .. code-block:: psql